Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Quasar-Convex Minimization Framework

 \agdonestepProof

-\Cref{lem:agd_one_step} provides our main bound on how the error $\ep^{(k)}$ changes between successive iterations of Algorithm~\ref{alg:agd}.
-The key step necessary to apply this lemma is to relate $f(y^{(k)})$ and $\grad f( y^{(k)} )^\top (x^{(k)} - v^{(k)})$ to $f(x^{(k)})$, in order to bound $Q\ind{k}$.
-In the standard analysis of accelerated gradient descent, convexity is used to obtain such a connection.
-In our algorithms, we instead perform binary search to compute the momentum parameter $\alpha^{(k)}$ for which the necessary relationship holds without assuming convexity.
+Lemma \ref{lem:agd_one_step} provides our main bound on how the error $\ep^{(k)}$ changes between successive iterations of Algorithm~\ref{alg:agd}.
+The key step necessary to apply this lemma is to relate $f(y^{(k)})$ and ${\grad f( y^{(k)} )^\top (x^{(k)} - v^{(k)})}$ to $f(x^{(k)})$, in order to bound $Q\ind{k}$.
+In the standard analysis of accelerated gradient descent, convexity is used to obtain such a connection.\footnote{See Appendix \ref{app:agd-analysis} for more details.} In our algorithms, we instead perform binary search to compute the momentum parameter $\alpha^{(k)}$ for which the necessary relationship holds without assuming convexity.
 The following lemma shows that there always exists a setting of $\alpha^{(k)}$ that satisfies the necessary relationship.

 \begin{restatable}[Existence of ``Good'' $\A$]{lem}{akexistence} Let $f : \R^n \rightarrow \R$ be differentiable and let $x, v \in \R^n$.
 For $\alpha \in \R$ define $y_\alpha \defeq \alpha x + (1 - \alpha) v$.
 For any $c \ge 0$ there exists $\alpha \in [0, 1]$ such that